eslint/eslint/docs/rules/no-throw-literal.md

 # Restrict what can be thrown as an exception (no-throw-literal)

-It is considered good practice to only `throw` the `Error`object itself or an object using the `Error` object as base objects for user-defined exceptions.
+It is considered good practice to only `throw` the `Error` object itself or an object using the `Error` object as base objects for user-defined exceptions.
 The fundamental benefit of `Error` objects is that they automatically keep track of where they were built and originated.

-This rule restrict what can be thrown as an exception by preventing to throw literals.
+This rule restricts what can be thrown as an exception.
+When it was first created, it only prevented literals from being thrown (hence the name), but it has now been expanded to only allow expressions which have a possibility of being an `Error` object.

 ## Rule Details

-This rule is aimed at maintaining consistency when throwing exception by disallowing to throw literals.
+This rule is aimed at maintaining consistency when throwing exception by disallowing to throw literals and other expressions which cannot possibly be an `Error` object.

 The following patterns are considered warnings: